Christinaecb/christinas-nook/README.md

 ## Questions:
 ## Email:
-If you have any questions email me directly at christina.e.c.barberi@gmail.com.
+If you have any questions please email me at christina.e.c.barberi@gmail.com.

 ## Github:
 Please visit my [GitHub](https://github.com/Christinaecb) to view my other work.